Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Introduction

 The remainder of the paper is organised as follows.
-The theoretical framework of the PEH model is reviewed in Section 2.
-In Section 3, the cable-stayed bridge employed in this work is presented, and the data collection process is explained.
-In Section 4, a modal order reduction and time integration process are proposed to estimate the voltage generated from the bridge, where numerical results are verified against experimental measurements.
-In order to understand the behaviour of the PEH on bridges, some parametric studies and shape optimisation analyses are carried out in Section 5.
-Next, an optimisation framework for PEH on bridges is presented in Section 6.
-Finally, a study case is employed in Section 7 to show the framework's potential in the design process.
-Conclusions are presented in Section 8.
+The bridge used as a case study in this work is presented in Section 2.
+The theoretical framework of the PEH model for an arbitrary base acceleration using the Modal Order Reduction and time integration based on Runge-Kutta method is presented in Section 3.
+Next, an optimisation framework of PEH for a bridge based on time series excitation is presented in Section 4.
+In Section 5, preliminary results are derived to support the proposed optimisation framework.
+Finally, a study case is employed in Section 6 to show the framework's potential.
+Conclusions are presented in Section 7.